 Optimizing Google Business Profile

 The best way to improve your ranking is to go over the steps to set up your business profile and claim and verify your business.
-You can also look at how Google ranks local results and strategically fill in your business details to stand out to users, or check out our detailed guide on how to optimize your business profile.
+The same way you would for Apple Business Connect.